 - FCFS (First Come First Serve) - Process that requests the CPU FIRST is allocated the CPU FIRST. - SJF (Shortest Job First) - Associate with each process the length of its next CPU burst.
 Use these lengths to schedule the process with the shortest time. - Shortest-remaining-time-first (preemptive SJF) - A process preempted by an arriving process with shorter remaining time - Priority - A priority value (integer) is associated with each process.
-CPU allocated to process with highest priority. - Round Robin - Each process gets a small unit of CPU time - MultiLevel - ready queue partitioned into separate queues - Variation: Multilevel Feedback queues: priority lower or raised based on history - Completely Fair
+CPU allocated to process with highest priority. - Round Robin - Each process gets a small unit of CPU time - MultiLevel - ready queue partitioned into separate queues - Variation: Multilevel Feedback queues: priority lower or raised based on history - Completely Fair - Variable time-slice based on number and priority of the tasks in the queue. - virtual run time is the weighted run-time

-Example of SJF
+Example: SJF

-Burst Time
+Process Burst Time

-6
+P 1 6

-8
+P_2 8

-7
+P 3 7

-3
+P_4 3